forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 There easiest way to add a gemfile to a project is to have jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.

-  - open a command line,
+* open a command line
-  - navigate to the project directory,
+* navigate to the project directory
-  - make sure you have a clean working tree,
+* make sure you have a clean working tree
-  - execute the `jekyll new` command with the appropriate options,
+* execute the `jekyll new` command with the appropriate options
-  - install the dependencies with bundler,
+* install the dependencies with bundler
-  - test that the project works the way that you expect it to with bundler, and finally;   - commit and push those changes with git.
+* test that the project works the way that you expect it to with bundler
+* commit and push those changes with git

-In bash this would correspond to the following set of commands: note that the "#" and everything after are comments to describe what that specific command should do:
+  In bash this would correspond to the following set of commands:

 ```
 cd my-jekyll-project